-- 1 Effective for annual periods beginning on or after 1 January 2020 - 2 Effective for acquisitions that occur on or after the beginning of the first annual period beginning on or after 1 January 2020 - 3 Effective for annual periods beginning on or after 1 June 2020 - 4 Effective for annual periods beginning on or after 1 January 2021 - 5 The effective date to be determined
+- 1 Effective for annual periods beginning on or after 1 June 2020 - 2 Effective for annual periods beginning on or after 1 January 2021 - 3 Effective for annual periods beginning on or after 1 April 2021 - 4 Effective for annual periods beginning on or after 1 January 2022 - 5 Effective for annual periods beginning on or after 1 January 2023 - 6 Effective for annual periods beginning on or after a date to be determined - 7 Effective for common control combinations that occur on or after beginning of the first annual period on or after 1 January 2022

-The Group is in the process of making a detailed assessment of the possible impact on the future adoption of the new/revised HKFRSs.
+The Group is in the process of making a detailed assessment of the possible impact on the future adoption of the new/ revised HKFRSs.
 So far the management is of the opinion that the adoption of the new/revised HKFRSs will not have any significant impact on the consolidated financial statements.